-Soliton’s proprietary and proven Multi-Pass protocol allows a typical tattoo to be removed in less than 1/3 the time of most laser-only methods, with a significantly better experience for patients in each removal session.
+Soliton’s proprietary and under review Multi-Pass protocol has the potential to allow a typical tattoo to be removed in less than 1/3 the time of most laser-only methods, with a potentially significantly better experience for patients in each removal session.

 Soliton’s breakthrough acoustic wave technology, commercialized in the Soliton RAP (Rapid Acoustic Pulse) Device which is currently under 510k review by the FDA and not currently available for sale, allows a typical tattoo to be removed in only 2-3 office treatment visits, working in conjunction with current short pulse laser technology.